metonym/static-strata/README.md

 ## Tooling

 Static tooling contains a mix of linting, code formatting and enforcing semantic commit messages.
-These tools are run in automated fashion using git hooks.
+These tools are run in an automated fashion using git hooks.

 ### Linting